 This chapter covers the basics of installing Caché for those who are new to InterSystems and its products.
-To find out if the system you intend to use is one that InterSystems supports for Caché, please consult the InterSystems Supported Platforms
+To find out if the system you intend to use is one that InterSystems supports for Caché, please consult the online InterSystems Supported Platforms

-document.
+document for this release.
 This lists the details of hardware and software requirements for successful operation.

 If you are new to Caché, there are some things to keep in mind about installation: